KWVH-LP: FCC authorization

 A construction permit was granted in January 2015, and the call letters KWVH-LP were reserved.
 Before a radio station could be funded and built, the Memorial Day Weekend Flood of 2015 occurred, killing eight people in and near Wimberley and destroying 350-to-400 residences along the Blanco River.

 Recognizing the community’s need for timely communication due to the disaster, the Board of Wimberley Valley Radio applied for and received temporary authorization from the FCC to broadcast for 30 days, within a week and a half of the flood.
 They also leased space for a station close to the town center, and set up a temporary recording studio.
-With borrowed equipment KWVH began broadcasting from a volunteer’s HAM radio antenna above his hilltop house on June 5, 2015.
+With borrowed equipment KWVH began broadcasting from a volunteer’s ham radio antenna above his hilltop house on June 5, 2015.

 At the end of the 30 days, the board applied for a permanent license.
 In accordance with FCC rules, the station was able to continue broadcasting while waiting to obtain a permanent FCC license.
-On Feb.
-25th, 2016, that license was granted.
+On February 25, 2016, that license was granted.
 But it required a relocation of the transmitter as well as station build-out before live broadcasting began on Aug.
 22, 2016.

 Grant funding enabled volunteers to construct two broadcast studios in 2016 on the premises of Wimberley Valley Radio's offices at the Lumberyard Retail Center on Old Kyle Road in Wimberley.

 An additional studio dubbed the “fishbowl” was completed in May 2018, jutting out in front of the building where passers-by can watch and listen to live radio programming.

+In 2024, the station relocated its transmitter while boosting the signal strength to 100 watts and greatly increasing the number of households which could receive its broadcast.
+KWVH also increased its ability to serve the community in weather emergencies by erecting a dedicated station tower with line-of-sight to the new broadcast tower to improve site-to-tower communication and redundancy.